stuartjnelson/northern-badger-11ty-blog/articles/my-11ty-blog-workflow-how-i-use-ai-to-help-me-blog-as-a-dyslexic-software-engineer.md

-## AI for proof reading - ❓
+## AI for proof reading
-When the first draft is done I'll ask ChatGPT to proof read each section of my article with the following prompt; `Improve, check grammar, spelling (UK english) and flow of the text.
-Return as markdown`.
-I then in VSCode review the diff to see the changes.
-I will make nessacery manual adjsutments so the text makes sense.
-I find ChatGPT can make mistakes when it comes to the wider context, which I guess coudl be a downside to me going section by section.
-I feel the advantages are its less effort for me to understand the changes and I can really focus on proof reading due to taking it on as lots of small tasks.
+Once the first draft is complete, I ask ChatGPT to proofread each section of my article using the following prompt:

+`Improve, check grammar, spelling (UK English), and flow of the text.
+Return as markdown.`

+I then review the diff in VSCode to see the changes.
+I make any necessary manual adjustments to ensure the text makes sense.
+I’ve noticed that ChatGPT can sometimes miss the wider context, which I assume is a drawback of handling the article section by section.
+However, I feel the advantages outweigh this.
+It’s less effort for me to understand the changes, and by breaking it down into smaller tasks, I can really focus on proofreading.

 ## AI for image creation -❓